Home > Mechanical Parts & Fabrication Services > What is the highest quality of aluminum?

 Grade 2000

-3000-grade aluminum: An alloy primarily known for its manganese content, offering enhanced strength and excellent corrosion resistance, often used in marine and chemical environments.
+3000-grade aluminum: Known for its manganese content, this grade offers increased strength and excellent corrosion resistance, making it ideal for marine and chemical environments.

-4000-grade aluminum: Typically utilised for welding applications due to its high silicon content, providing good fluidity and minimal shrinkage, particularly suitable for automotive and aerospace industries.
+4000-grade aluminum: With high silicon content, this grade is perfect for welding applications, providing good fluidity and minimal shrinkage.
+It's especially suitable for the automotive and aerospace industries.

 Grade 5000

-Grade 5251 is a medium strength alloy, usually supplied in sheet form, and is most commonly supplied in temper H22.
-Previously known as NS4, grade 5251 has many similar attributes to grade 1050 aluminium sheet and is probably the 2nd most popular grade of aluminium sheet used in the UK today.
+Grade 5251 is commonly supplied in sheet form and is most often found in temper H22.
+Previously known as NS4, grade 5251 shares many attributes with grade 1050 aluminium sheet, making it the second most popular aluminium grade in the UK today.

 Grade 6000

-Grade 6082 is the most common grade of commercial aluminium sections & plates, whilst T6 is the most common temper.
+Grade 6082 is widely used in commercial aluminium sections and plates, with T6 being the most common temper.

 Grade 7000

-8000-grade aluminum: An advanced alloy featuring lithium as the primary alloying element, offering exceptional strength-to-weight ratio and stiffness, predominantly used in aerospace and transportation sectors for lightweight structural components.
+8000-grade aluminum: Featuring lithium as a primary alloying element, this advanced grade offers exceptional strength-to-weight ratio and stiffness, making it highly suitable for aerospace and transportation sectors.

 Other Grades